Under Armour Curry HOVR Splash

 Support is good.
 Not out-of-this-world, but not inadequate either.
 It’s just right for this type of sneaker.
 Most of the support comes from the low profile cushion and stability that results from that.
 The fit helps as well.
 The only critique I have of the support is the heel counter.
 It’s flimsy.
 I could easily bend or break it if I really wanted to.
 On court, though, it does the job just fine, though I could definitely see future durability issues.
 The base is wide and flares out to act as an outrigger.
 Again, the support’s not bad, but it’s not great either.

 I don’t have a lot of bad things to say about this shoe, but there are still some drawbacks.
 There aren’t any perfect shoes, anyway.
 If you’re looking for a low profile, adequately supportive, well-fitting shoe, then the Under Armour Curry HOVR Splash has you covered.
 I personally don’t have any favorite features on the shoe because nothing really stands out.
 Everything is just good enough for my playing needs.
 No gimmicks or wasted technology but no luxury features either.
+These guys made our best budget basketball shoes list, if that means anything to you.

 The Curry HOVR Splash is a new silhouette that sits somewhere in between the flagship Curry 8 (soon to be Curry 9) and the Curry 3Z5 for the new Under Armour backed brand.
 Originally these were thought to be an overseas exclusive.
 However, I managed to purchase a pair…or two, one of which we have for initial review.